I got up late this morning, and Randy was already outside, fishing in the lake behind our RV.

 The locals around here love turtles - as food.
 Mason told us that this big guy would make a great turtle stew.

+In one area, little green leaves carpet the water, making it look like solid ground.
+This is slavonia, and it's invasive.
 How good of a guide was Mason?
 So good that, right before our tour ended, he scouted up a double-dose of gator for us!

 It was mid-afternoon by then, so we went looking for lunch.
 Cafe Des Amis was open and we'd heard it was good, so that's where we went.
 We ordered a crawfish poboy with sweet potato fries, and an appetizer of fried eggplant with crawfish étouffée sauce and crawfish au gratin sauce.